jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 DataFrames, we can use [`DataFramePipeline`](frankenfit.DataFramePipeline).
 Like all

 XXX: another file? reading data (working with data frames?). behavior of pipelines on empty data, and of empty pipelines.

+XXX: Mention then() as a method on all Transforms()?

+XXX: What about FitTransforms in Pipelines?

 +++